GaslightGod/MaxMemArray/README.md

         unshift(element): Add an element to the beginning of the circular buffer.

         splice(start, deleteCount, ...items): Remove elements from the circular buffer and insert new elements at the specified position.

-## Usage
-MaxMemArray, a confluence of cutting-edge design and functionality, is engineered for scenarios necessitating meticulous memory control and fixed-size cyclic storage paradigms.
-Here's a glimpse into harnessing its formidable capabilities:

 ```js
 // Import the MaxMemArray class from the file
 const MaxMemArray = require('./MaxMemArr');